klancaster-unr/obsidian-site/CS202/Smart Pointers.md

 - *RAII* - "resource acquisition  is initialization"
 	- Objects are allocated on the stack
 	- They acquire some resource, such as a file or memory
-	- *Is Initialization* means that the resource is allocated in the [[constructor]], and release in the destructor
+	- *Is Initialization* means that the resource is allocated in the [[Constructor]], and released in the destructor